 Embrace the vegan hippie stereotype and pour yourself a satisfying bowl of granola.
 Any brand will do, but before you buy, check the ingredients to ensure the mix is honey-free.
 We love Purely Elizabeth’s Blueberry Hemp flavor over vegan yogurt or straight from the bag.

 Former Yoplait lovers, check out Forager’s flavored cashew milk yogurts.
-The Blueberry flavor is outstanding, with Vanilla Bean not far behind.
-The brand also offers high-protein, Greek-style, and drinkable yogurts.
+The blueberry flavor is outstanding, with vanilla bean not far behind.
+The brand also offers high-protein and drinkable yogurts.

 There’s something primally satisfying about a microwave breakfast burrito.
 Both the Original Breakfast and Veggie Breakfast options scratch this itch.
 Vegan sausage, cheddar, and tofu scramble?
 Check.

 Not all of Van’s products are vegan, but we can’t get enough of the ones that are.
-The Original, Blueberry, and Gluten-Free Apple Cinnamon frozen waffles have satiated us on many lazy Sunday mornings (especially when topped with nut butter and/or banana slices).
+The original, blueberry, and gluten-free apple cinnamon frozen waffles have satiated us on many lazy Sunday mornings (especially when topped with nut butter and banana slices).

 Before intentionally vegan baking mixes existed, there was Bisquick Original.
-While it may not produce the best vegan pancakes you’ve ever had, it still reminds us of childhood sleepovers and tastes of nostalgia.
+It still reminds us of childhood sleepovers and tastes of nostalgia.

-Fair warning: these mini muffins can be addictive.
-They’re sweet, moist, and come in a variety of flavors from basic Blueberry to sinful Devil’s Food.
+Fair warning: these allergen-free, vegan mini muffins can be addictive.
+They’re sweet, moist, and come in a variety of flavors from basic blueberry to sinful Devil’s Food.
 Pop a few before you dash out the door.

 Find these flaky, buttery pastries in Whole Foods’ prepared frozen section.
 While we’re still spending much of our time at home, we love to heat one of these up in the oven, brew a strong cup of coffee, and pretend we’re sitting outside our favorite vegan-friendly café.